How to Measure Marketing Performance?

 • 5–8 driver KPIs

-• a small set of diagnostics used only when investigating
+• A small set of diagnostics used only when investigating

 If your weekly deck has 60 metrics, you're not measuring performance.
 You're hiding from it.